PTC TOTALLY MISUNDERSTANDS MBE

 "The big problem is, any failure will be blamed on the responsible engineers and not an unworkable system.
 MBE is already being backstopped by drawings in many organizations that are forced to use MBE, but the drawings are frequently not in the release control process because they are not the "primary" data driving fabrication.
 A fine mess.."A completely detailed associated information document (drawing) provides a second check on the design for errors and maybe a better design.
 The PMI does not offer the necessary clarity for checking or reviewing the part.

 The ADCN (Advanced Drawing Change Notice) vs MBE

 These decisions have been made by those outside of everyday engineering.
 The are made by MSMEs, PHDs and InfoTech gurus who sit in their ivory towers trying to short cut our precious engineering and are succeeding, costing the industry billions in wasted man hours and incorrect parts.
 Probably supported but the CPA bean counters.

-Sadly even companies the size of PTC that have been in 3D CAD for almost 30 years do not understand this concept and fall for the latest buzz words written by employees decades removed from the original purpose of the company.
+Sadly even companies the size of PTC that have been delivering 3D CAD for 30 years do not understand this concept and fall for the latest buzz words written by employees decades removed from the original purpose of the company.

 We need to put engineering back in charge of engineering!

 Okay, Okay, you think Joe is full of it and PMI is the way to go.